 The report did recommend improvements to the organization, including enhancing governance, increasing partnerships, securing long-term funding, and increasing awareness and visibility.

 The resulting strategic plan identified three strategic pillars – Community Building and Engagement; Learning and Development; and, Contributing to Policy Effectiveness.

 In 2007 François Guimont was appointed as Deputy Minister Champion for the National Managers’ Community.
 Under his leadership, the NMC focused on increasing stability, implementing its new funding model that guarantees annual funding of about $3 million and further enhancing its governance structure.

 The NMC embarked upon an ambitious transformation in 2014-2015.
 As part of the transformation, the NMC successfully transitioned away from delivering training and has built and strengthened many partnerships to ensure that managers’ needs are being met.
 The NMC has adopted a new strategic and operational plan that reflects updated strategic objectives and a governance structure which focusses on regional inclusiveness.

-Eighteen years after its creation, the National Managers’ Community (NMC) continues to be an active, horizontal community of managers and aspiring managers that spans from coast to coast to coast.
+Twenty years after its creation, the National Managers’ Community (NMC) continues to be an active, horizontal community of managers and aspiring managers that spans from coast to coast to coast.
 It ensures a strong voice for managers in the public service, using modern tools and partnerships that will give them even greater influence and impact.
 The NMC has leveraged its ability to be a two-way conduit for communicating in person and virtually with managers and senior leaders, allowing for the identification of key themes and the fundamental skills and tools they need to strengthen their leadership in delivering on priorities.